PaloAltoNetworks/terraform-aws-vmseries-modules/examples/vmseries_standalone/README.md

 ---
 # Palo Alto Networks VM-Series example

-A Terraform example for deploying a one or more instances of VM-Series in one or more VPCs in AWS Cloud using the [User Data](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall/choose-a-bootstrap-method) bootstrap method.
+A Terraform example for deploying a one or more instances of VM-Series in one or more VPCs in AWS Cloud.

 This example can be used to familarize oneself with both the VM-Series NGFW  and Terraform - it creates a single instance of virtualized firewall in a Security VPC with a management-only interface and lacks any traffic inspection.